 Even the best heating and cooling system can waste energy.
 For example, clogged filters, dirty thermostats, sooty flues, leaky ductwork, and unlubricated fan motors can collectively reduce heating and cooling efficiency by up to 25 percent.

-Some HVAC maintenance tasks are simple, while others require a trained pro.
+A heating and cooling specialist should check your air conditioner at least twice a year.
+While some HVAC maintenance tasks are simple, others require a trained pro.

 Here’s what you need to know about HVAC maintenance, whether you plan to handle it yourself or hire a professional technician.

 A heat pump only needs a yearly service call by an HVAC technician.
 The technician will: